Pokhrelgokul/Praroz/README.md

 # Praroz
-This this simple food recipe website created by using html and css.
+This is a simple food recipe website created by using html and css.The project is designed to practice web development skils.
-Features
+.Features
 Beautiful home page
 Recipe Categories
 Background image
-Menu
+.Menu
 Teachnologies Used
 Html
 Css
-Project preview
+.Poject preview
-The wbsite includes home page, recipe, food catagories
+The wbsite includes
+home page
+recipe
+food catagories
+stylish UI design